papandreou/node-memoizesync/README.md

 Had the custom `argumentsStringifier` not been provided, the memoized function would would have returned `foo` both times.

+If the `argumentsStringifier` returns false, the cache will be bypassed.

 Check out <a
 href="https://github.com/papandreou/node-memoizesync/blob/master/test/memoizeSync.js">the
 custom argumentsStringifier test</a> for another example.